googleapis/sdk-platform-java/library_generation/README.md

 Note that if specified, the version should be compatible with gapic-generator-java.

 ### transport (optional)
-One of gapic options passed to the generator.
+One of GAPIC options passed to the generator.
 The value is either `grpc` or `grpc+rest`.
 The default value is `grpc`.

 Use `--transport` to specify the value.

 ### rest_numeric_enums (optional)
-One of gapic options passed to the generator.
+One of GAPIC options passed to the generator.
 The value is either `true` or `false`.
 The default value is `true`.

 Use `--rest_numeric_enums` to specify the value.